Introducing Compass Mortgage™ – For More Flexible Approvals

 How does the prime rate influence variable-rate mortgages?

-Fixed mortgage rates point the way to prime rate movements.
+Fixed mortgage rates signal prime rate movements.

 Fixed rates are based on a different interest-rate mechanism — the bond market, specifically bond yields.
 Yields have similar terms (such as 2-year, 5-year, and so forth), and banks set their fixed mortgage rates at a spread of 1% to 2% to compete with bonds to attract capital.